FEDERAL FINANCIAL ASSISTANCE:

 13th Year Scholarship

-The purpose of the 13th year tuition waiver is to provide assistance with tuition for in-district students who graduate from a high school in the CTTC school district.
+The purpose of the 13th year scholarship is to provide assistance with tuition for in-district students who graduate from a high school in the CTTC school district.
 Eligible graduates have one (1) year following the date of their high school graduation to make the application.
+Students must have attended CTTC prior to graduation and be completing the program in which they started.
+Enrolling in a new program would make the student ineligible for the 13th year Scholarship.
 For more information and an application, visit with the financial aid officer.